AlinaLokkinen/recipeseeker/README.md

 - Browse recipes by category.
 - Click on a recipe to view details.
 - Ingredients and instructions are listed.
-- Let the app choose a recipe for you based on your choice of category (COMING)
+- Let the app choose a recipe for you based on your choice of category
 - If a YouTube video is available, it is shown in the recipe info.

 ## Technologies